 Always Use Pure Chamomile Like This One from Stash Tea

 - One of the most useful purposes of chamomile is to calm the digestive system.
 In cases of indigestion, vomiting and gas, chamomile’s carminative properties can help soothe a nervous stomach.
-In these instances, a tincture or an infusion of cooled chamomile tea can be used.
+In these instances, a tincture or an infusion of cooled chamomile tea dosage for anxiety dog.

-- You can also take the easy route and use tea bags if you prefer.
+- You can also take the easy route and use chamomile tea bags for dogs if you prefer.
 The tea should be brewed strong and you can add a little honey to help your dog digest it.
-Because the tea should be on the strong side, the best recipe is to use four tea bags to one cup of boiling water. tea bag for one cup of heated (boiled) water.
+Because the tea should be on the strong side, the best chamomile tea for dogs recipe is to use four tea bags to one cup of boiling water. tea bag for one cup of heated (boiled) water.
 Make sure it has completely cooled before feeding.

 - Chamomile is also useful when it comes to worms.
 While many turn to strong anthelmintic herbs like wormwood, chamomile is an extremely valuable option.
 It is a non-toxic treatment that may not work as quickly, but it can be used over long periods of time and can combined with measures like wormwood.
 Its anti-inflammatory properties make it useful for cutting down on side effects.